cmllr/cleanissue/README.md

 ## Cleanissue

-Cleanissue removes ":+1:" comments from issue discussions on GitHub.com
+Cleanissue removes ":+1:" comments from issue discussions on GitHub.com.
+The current version can detect the plain +1 and the :+1: emoticon.

 You will get a notification in the issue title with the amount of hidden comments